thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 ## New IR

-We're going to need a new `IR` for closure conversion.
-It will be quite similar to our existing `IR` from [lowering](/posts/lowering-base-ir), but in place of `Fun` we'll find `Closure`.
+The price we pay for closure conversion is a new `IR` It will be quite similar to our existing `IR` from [lowering](/posts/lowering-base-ir), but in place of `Fun` we'll find `Closure`.
 The reason for this new `IR` is twofold: